manjushsh/pihole_docker_config/README.md

-# Setting up Pi-hole inside Docker on Raspberry Pi 4
+# Setup Pi Hole within Docker on Raspberry Pi

-This guide will walk you through the process of setting up Pi-hole, a network-wide ad blocker, inside a Docker container on your Raspberry Pi.
+This guide will walk you through the process of setting up Pi-hole, a network-wide ad blocker, within a Docker container on your Raspberry Pi.

 ## Prerequisites